core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * clarified the "example use" of the base RD resource values /rd, /rd-lookup, and /rd-group.

 * changed "ins" ABNF notation.

+* various editorial improvements, including in examples

+* clarifications for RDAO

 changes from -07 to -08